hmu332233/kbd-txt/README.md

 ### normalizeToken

-Convert Token[] to text according to the option.
+Merge Token[] to text according to the option.

 ```ts
 normalizeToken(['Alt', 's']);